-Our faculty and graduate student consultants are trained to assist writers in any discipline, but you may want to choose a consultant based on their specific interests.
+Our faculty and staff consultants are trained to assist writers in any discipline, but you may want to choose a consultant based on their specific interests.

 Alexandra is an Associate Professor in the Psychology Department at UMD.
 She earned her Ph.D. in Psychology from Bowling Green State University and B.A. in English Literature and Psychology from UC Berkeley.
 Much of her writing is scientific writing within the field of Industrial-Organizational Psychology, although she tries to pursue the writing of poetry in her spare time.
 She enjoys all things literary and is obsessed with cross-country skiing.